colin-p-hill/sleep-tracker/README.md

 Because I wanted to learn Rust.

 ## Licensing
 I am at this time issuing no general license.
-If you want to use this code in ways not already permitted by the laws in your jurisdiction, contact me personally and maybe we can work something out.
+If you want to use this code in ways not already permitted by the laws in your locale, contact me personally and maybe we can work something out.